rettopnivek/Tutorials_for_statistics/docs/C01_P002_Probability_axioms.md

 <a href="#END">&#129147;</a>

 <a name="S01"></a>
-#### 1. Kolmogorov's axioms of probability
+#### 1. Kolmogorov's origional probability axioms

-Paraphrasing from an excellent blog post by John Mount titled [Kolmogorov’s Axioms of Probability: Even Smarter Than You Have Been Told ](https://win-vector.com/2020/09/19/kolmogorovs-axioms-of-probability-even-smarter-than-you-have-been-told), we have two major questions regarding probabilities:

-1. **What do probabilities mean?**
-2. **What kind of calculations (e.g., addition, multiplication) can we perform on/with probabilities?**

-Kolmogorov (1933), relying on set theory, laid out **6 axioms** (propositions to be taken as true) to attempt to answer *question 2*.
-As per a 2018 translation of Kolmogorov (1933), with slight notational changes:
+Below are the original 6 axioms, as per a 2018 translation of Kolmogorov (1933), with slight notational changes:

 Let &Omega; (the *sample space*) be a collection of elements e<sub>1</sub>, e<sub>2</sub>, e<sub>3</sub>, ..., dubbed *elementary events*, and let &#120021; be a set of subsets of &Omega;, where the elements of &#120021; are called *random events*.
 Then...